Kingdoms and Trading States of Africa 730-1590

 A several hundred ethnic groups of Central and South Africa speaking Bantu language.
 Bantu.
 Bantu refers to a large group of people in Africa who share related languages and cultural attributes, historically spreading agriculture and ironworking across the continent.

-A goods used in commerce that is interchangeable with other goods of the same type
+a goods used in commerce that is interchangeable with other goods of the same type

 Commodity